programmfabrik/fylr-gitbook/for-system-administrators/migration/inspect.md

   * Client Secret of the target instance
   * Leave empty if the target instance is public
   * this sets `--client-secret foo`

+#### Continue Restore Process

+{% hint style="info" %}
+This is available in fylr from version **v6.10.0**.
+{% endhint %}

+Continue the previous restore process of this backup, if one has been started before and did not finish.
+The restore process will continue based on the progress file that has been written during the previous restore.

+If this checkbox is disabled, the target instance will be purged and a complete new restore process is started.

+This checkbox either sets the parameters `--purge` (if disabled) or `--continue` (if enabled).

 ### Fixed parameters